Other than my recurring gift getting canceled after barely a minute on the phone.

 No “would a different amount work better for you?”

-I also emailed another org that I had been contributing to monthly (for over year, like the other).
-I simply asked “Could you cancel my automatic contribution?” and they simply replied “Your recurring donation has been cancelled, effective immediately.
+I also emailed another org that I had been contributing to monthly (for over a year, like the other).
+I simply asked “Could you cancel my automatic contribution?” and they simply replied “Your recurring donation has been canceled, effective immediately.
 Thank you so much for your support!”

 I’m not sure what exactly I expected from each experiment, but part of me now wishes they had fought harder to keep me.